 Contribute

 We welcome anyone interested, regardless of their educational background/specialization, to join Project Elara!
 There are no prerequisites or credentials necessary.
-Our informal discussions mostly happens on Discord and please feel free to join us there!
+Our discussions and work mostly take place on Discord and please feel free to join us there!

 Milo Schnack is currently an undergraduate student studying engineering at RPI.
 His hands-on expertise and willingness to contribute has been more than deserving of the team's respect.
 His work in the project ranges from 3D printing to engineering design, and he has (and continues to) contribute to the Project in many areas.